 Raised in Alexandra, Central Otago and educated in Dunedin, Haley started work in the share broking industry at the age of 19.
 Following some years studying by correspondence and part-time at the University of Otago Haley graduated with a degree in Commerce and a diploma in the NZX markets.Read more

 South Otago based trustee Bridget spent her early years in Southland growing up on a sheep, beef and deer farm.
-Bridget has always had a strong affiliation to the agricultural sector and now resides on a farm in Waitahuna with her husband Luke and their four small children, Isla, Millie, Ava and George.Read more
+Bridget has always had a strong affiliation to the agricultural sector and now resides on a farm in Waitahuna with her husband Luke and their children, Isla, Millie, Ava and George.Read more

 Raewyn is actively involved in her family’s agribusiness interests in Otago.
 She has been a passionate advocate for rural NZ and farming for 30 years, with a focus on helping young people and mentoring farming women who want to spread their wings into off farm paid work.Read more